 The Adverse Childhood Experiences (ACE) Scale.
 The ACE is a 10-item measure on traumatic experiences during childhood.
 This 10-item measure is comprised of three Abuse items, two Neglect items, and five Dysfunctional family items.
 Scores range from a zero to 10 with higher numbers reflecting the number of adverse childhood events experienced.
-The ACE was presented on the preconference assessment only.
+The ACE was presented on the pre-conference assessment only.

 Rumination.
 Rumination was assessed using the rehearsal subscale of the Emotional Control Questionnaire (Roger & Najarian, 1989).
-The 14-item measure uses a 5-point Likert response format ranging from 1 (does not apply at all) to 5 (applies perfectly).
-Reliability estimates for this study were appropriate (Pre α = .88; Post α = .91
+The 9-item measure uses a 5-point Likert response format ranging from 1 (not like me at all) to 5 (very much like me).
+Reliability estimates for this study were appropriate (Pre α = .88; Post α = .92).